 It is widely accepted that logical corruption due to human error is the number one reason for downtime.
 Examples of logical corruption range from users erroneously updating data and truncating tables to batch jobs mistakenly run twice or out of order.
 The result is the same -- database corruption that is extensive or difficult to identify.
 Oracle offers two strategies to return a database to a prior point-in-time: traditional recovery and flashback database.

 Incomplete recovery is recovery of the database to a prior state.
 There are two steps to this process: restoring data and forward-recovering transaction activity to a desired time.
 The major difference between traditional recovery and Flashback Database is that traditional recovery begins by restoring all data files prior to the desired recovery time while Flashback Database works backwards by restoring blocks changed after the corruption.
-To put this in perspective,
+To put this in perspective, let's consider a 10 TB database with 1 MB of corruption.
+Traditional recovery begins by restoring 10 TB of application data while Flashback Database backs out 1 MB of application data to arrive at a point before the corruption.
+Let's take a look at each of these strategies.

 Prior to Oracle 10g, the only option to return a database back to a prior a point-in-time due to user error is traditional recovery.
 This strategy involves restoring all database data files from backup before performing forward recovery to a desired point-in-time.
 Media recovery is either server-based (RMAN) or user-managed (OS utilities).